Skip to main content

 To obtain a nexus letter for sleep apnea, follow these steps:

-- Gather Evidence: The physician will have the veteran undergo a sleep study.
+2. Gather Evidence: According to VA in 2024, sleep studies are an effective way to diagnose and prove conditions like sleep apnea, and will likely be one of the first tests a veteran’s physician will have them undergo.
 The physician will also need to see the veteran’s medical and service history.
 The veteran should collect and attach relevant documents such as any earlier VA decisions, prior sleep studies, and evidence about how their condition is service-related.

 While a nexus letter is not mandatory for VA claims related to sleep apnea, having one can significantly strengthen a VA benefits claim by providing medical evidence linking the sleep apnea to military service.